T

 park

-An elevated linear park built on a former freight rail line, offering unique perspectives of the city, art installations, and lush landscaping.
-It provides a beautiful walking experience above street level.
+An elevated linear park built on a former freight rail line, offering unique perspectives of the city and Hudson River.
+It's a beautifully landscaped space perfect for a leisurely walk.

-• Enter from the southern end near Chelsea Market.
+• Enter the High Line from access points near Chelsea Market.

-• Look for the various art installations along the way.
+• Look for the art installations along the route.

 3. Afternoon